starlake-ai/starlake/src/main/python/starlake-dagster/README.md

 #### StarlakePreLoadStrategy

-`ai.starlake.job.StarlakePreLoadStrategy` is an enum that defines the different **pre load strategies** that can be used to conditionaly load a domain.
+`ai.starlake.job.StarlakePreLoadStrategy` is an enum that defines the different **pre load strategies** that can be used to conditionaly load tables within a domain.

 The pre-load strategy is implemented by `sl_pre_load` method that will generate the Dagster node corresponding to the choosen strategy.